Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/5-translate-text.md

 	</div>
 	```

-	The added markup defines a drop-down list (an HTML `<select>` element) with a selection of languages that can text can translated into.
+	The added markup defines a drop-down list (an HTML `<select>` element) with a selection of languages that can text can be translated into.

 1. Also in **index.html**, add the following statement to the `<script>` block at the bottom of the page: